Dad Punches Nursery Teacher For Smothering Daughter With Apron

 A nursery teacher found herself on the wrong end of a dad’s fist after smothering his young daughter with an apron and shaking her violently.

-However, after observing her class on the CCTV monitor, the dad rushed in to stop the child abuse before his eyes.
+However, after observing the teacher’s class on the CCTV monitor for a moment, the dad rushed in to stop the distressing scenes playing out before his eyes.

 Watch the video below.
 Warning: some viewers may find it distressing: